bbeeken/HelpDeskAiAgent/docs/MCP_TOOLS_GUIDE.md

 ```

 ## close_ticket
-Close a ticket with a resolution message.
+Close a ticket with a resolution.

 Parameters:
 - `ticket_id` – integer ticket ID.